 - relatively small ranging from 30 to 100 [36]-[39].
-The use of PLS-SEM to determine land - characteristics and qualities that control maize crop yields is still relatively rare, except for Syaf [40] on older cocoa plants, maize composite [41], and on local varieties [6].
-The boundary line - method can help determine nutrient adequacy concentrations and the optimum yield range of - 90 a plant that affects nutrients, as well as other land characteristics [42], [43].
+The use of PLS-SEM to determine land - 87 characteristics and qualities that control maize crop yields is still relatively rare, except for Syaf - 88 [40] on older cocoa plants, maize composite [41], and on local varieties [6].
+The boundary line 89 method can help determine nutrient adequacy concentrations and the optimum yield range of - method can help determine nutrient adequacy concentrations and the optimum yield range of a plant that affects nutrients, as well as other land characteristics [42], [43].
 Currently, the land - 91 suitability criteria for maize plants have not been determined using the boundary line method, - 92 except by Ridayanti et al. [44], although the investigation was not specific to hybrid maize.